Explanations » B1+ Grammar Explanations » Past modal verbs of deduction

 Modal verbs of deduction and speculation

-We can use some modal verbs + infinitive to talk about how certain we are that something is or is not true.
+We can use some modal verbs + an infinitive to talk about how certain we are that something is or is not true.
 We can also use some modal verbs + have + past participle to talk about how certain we are that something was or was not true in the past.

 Must have done